 Stock prices simply follow a random walk, and interest rates are exogenous, but time-variate.
 We assume that lending rates are equal to deposit rates, i.e., banks do not make profits.
 Banks fully accommodate firms' and households' demand for loans, with the exception described by Equation (20), i.e., the model has the usual endogenous money property ('loans create deposits').
-Because banks make consumer loans internationally, non-zero capital account balances are possible and intermediated through the banking system, but they are fully driven by the current account balances arising from cross-country differences in aggregate (consumption) demand.
+Because banks make consumer loans internationally, non-zero capital account balances are possible and intermediated through the banking system, but they are fully driven by the current account.